edewata/pki-ci/jenkins/ansible/README.md

 **Note:** It is recommended to change the default `admin` password by passing the `jenkins_admin_password` as environment variable (as shown in the script above).

-You can look at all the available defaults value inside [defaults](roles/installJenkins/defaults/main.yml) and [plugins](roles/installJenkins/vars/main.yml)
+You can look at all the available defaults value inside [defaults](group_vars/all/defaults.yml) and [plugins](roles/installJenkins/vars/main.yml)

+## Things to configure manually (ensures security)

+1. Generate SSH keypair and place it in `/var/lib/jenkins/.ssh/`.
+REMEMBER TO SET APPROPRIATE PERMISSIONS.
+2. Upload the public key to the `pki-jenkins-bot` gerrithub account and github account
+3. Update the gerrit server in Jenkins to point to the public key from step #1
+4. Add a new credential (SSH Username with private key) from the job and ensure that this points to the public key created in step #1

 ## License
 (C) 2017 Red Hat, Inc. All rights reserved.